Bhavitha1002/tpch-query-optimization/README.md

 ## Summary

-TPC-H is a standard decision-support benchmark modeling a supplier/customer/order business (customers, orders, suppliers, parts, regions — 8 tables, 22 analytical queries).
-Because SQLite has no automatic subquery decorrelation, it executes correlated subqueries exactly as written — making it a clean environment to observe the *real* cost of query structure without an optimizer masking it.
+TPC-H is a standard decision-support benchmark modeling a supplier/customer/order business (customers, orders, suppliers, parts, regions, 8 tables, 22 analytical queries).
+Because SQLite has no automatic subquery decorrelation, it executes correlated subqueries exactly as written, making it a clean environment to observe the *real* cost of query structure without an optimizer masking it.

 ## What I did